Tyrone (producer)

-Triumph Grandeur (known professionally as Tyrone, born 1 August) is a Nigerian record producer.
+Triumph Grandeur (known professionally as Tyrone, born 1 August 1986) is a Nigerian record producer.

 His love for music started at age 9 when he learned to play various musical instruments such as drums, piano, and guitar.
 He grew to become a music producer in Nigeria, producing popular tracks like Olamide's multi-award-winning ‘Voice of the Street’ in his 2012 YBNL Album; Reminisce’ Baba Hafusa, Grind and award-winning ‘Local Rappers’ which featured Olamide & Phyno.
 He has worked with other Nigerian artists including 2Baba, Ruggedman, Wande Coal, M.I Abaga, Vector, May D, Brymo, Solidstar, D'Prince, DJ Xclusive, Shank, Tillaman, Skales, Taiwon, Del City, Eben, and Jahdiel.

-He's also one Nigerias most respected radio personalities currently working as the corporate brand manager and group head of Production in one of Nigeria's biggest radio corporation group, CoolFM, Wazobia FM & Nigeria Info and most recently Arewa radio.
+He's also one Nigeria's most respected radio personalities currently working as the corporate brand manager and group head of Production in one of Nigeria's biggest radio corporation group, CoolFM, Wazobia FM & Nigeria Info and most recently Arewa radio.
 He is the sound coordinator for Wazobia TV and Wazobia Max.

 He has trained artists in voice-overs, singing, and production.

 Early life

-Tyrone was born in Delta State and spent his early life there before moving with his parents to Lagos.
-He attended the University of Lagos and obtained a BSc in Microbiology.
+Tyrone was born in Delta State, Nigeria and spent his early life there before moving with his parents to Lagos.
+He attended the University of Lagos and obtained a BSc in microbiology.
 He started his career in production as a student of Unilag where he joined a music group, Rock Solid, and was an active member with the likes of Nollywood actor, OC Ukeje and singer J’odie (Kuchi Kuchi) amongst other members- this same group which produced KUSH, one of Nigeria's R&B/contemporary bands at the time.
 He later became HOD of the group.